Yudit HOWTO

 Example:

-As X11 font sizes will be defined as integers, please do not use
+As X11 font sizes will be defined as integers, do not use

 floating point values here.
 This value will replace the font size

 in XLFD for X11 fonts.
-True Type fonts will be scaled as if the screen
+Scalable fonts will be scaled to 72dpi by

 ---------------------------------------------------------------------